apache/airflow/docs/plugins.rst

         admin_views = []
         # A list of Blueprint object created from flask.Blueprint
         flask_blueprints = []
-        # A list of menu links (flask.ext.admin.base.MenuLink)
+        # A list of menu links (flask_admin.base.MenuLink)
         menu_links = []

 Example
 -------

-The code bellow defines a plugin that injects a set of dummy object definitions in Airflow.
+The code below defines a plugin that injects a set of dummy object definitions in Airflow.

 .. code:: python